Isotop7/usb-switch-switcher/README.md

 ## hardware

 We use the UGREEN 2 to 4 USB 3.0 switch: [https://de.ugreen.com/products/ugreen-usb-switch](https://de.ugreen.com/products/ugreen-usb-switch-2pc-usb-3-0-switcher-2-in-4-out-usb-kvm-switch-mit-2-usb-3-0-a-auf-a-kabeln-fur-tastatur-maus-drucker-scanner-usb-sticks-usw) and a Wemos D1 mini.
 Any other esp8266-based microcontroller with wifi should work too.

-We also need a KY-019 relay like this one: [https://www.amazon.de/ARCELI-ST%C3%9CCKE-KY-019-Relaismodul-arduino](https://www.amazon.de/ARCELI-ST%C3%9CCKE-KY-019-Relaismodul-arduino).
+The relay used is a KY-019 relay like this one: [https://www.amazon.de/ARCELI-ST%C3%9CCKE-KY-019-Relaismodul-arduino](https://www.amazon.de/ARCELI-ST%C3%9CCKE-KY-019-Relaismodul-arduino).

 The hardware is connected like this: